notaryproject/notaryproject.dev/content/en/docs/v2/integrity-by-identity.md

 ## Scenario 1: Redistribution

-Wabbit Networks produces several products whcih they publish on their company registry; registry.wabbit-networks.io.
+Wabbit Networks produces several products which they publish on their company registry; registry.wabbit-networks.io.
 When users download the `net-monitor:v1` image from the Wabbit Networks registry, the artifacts are signed by Wabbit Networks.
 Users may not know of Wabbit Networks, and may be concerned if the software contains malware.
 Although the artifacts, including the associated SBoM is signed by Wabbit Networks, they don't know if they can trust Wabbit Networks.